anujpathania/HotSniper/README.md

 * The instantaneous- power and thermal value can also be read in the Sniper program code itself using "getPowerOfComponent" and "getTemperatureOfComponent" function in "scheduler_open.cc", respectively.
 This can be used to feedback power and thermal information to your scheduler for taking decisions.

+* If thermal values are not required then processing overhead due to HotSpot execution can be removed with the setting below attribute to false in "base.cfg".

+	[periodic_thermal]
+	floorplan = true

 # Future/Ongoing Feature Integrations